kamlocicho/kamlocicho/README.md

 ## Hey there 👋
-I'm Kamil, a Java developer based in Poland, Poznań.
+I'm Kamil, a Java developer based in Poland, Poznań.<br>
-I am currently working on Bachelors project written in Go, Java and Typescript.
+I am currently working on Bachelors project written in Go, Java and Typescript.<br>
-My current main tech stack is Java, [AEM](https://business.adobe.com/products/experience-manager/adobe-experience-manager.html), [Spring](https://spring.io/) and Golang.
+My current main tech stack is Java, [AEM](https://business.adobe.com/products/experience-manager/adobe-experience-manager.html), [Spring](https://spring.io/) and Golang.<br>
 My favorite tools are Docker, AWS and Github actions.

 Currently I am a student at Collegium da Vinci in Poznań and I am graduating in June 2026.